 Normalcy Functions

 Some types of cutting tools must be normal or perpendicular to the part that is being cut.
 These tools usually mount to a rotational axis so that the orientation of the tool can change as the position of the part changes.
 You can use normalcy mode to cause the controller to automatically maintain a perpendicular relation between axes in the normalcy plane and a rotary axis, which is called the normalcy axis.
-The controller maintains this perpendicular relation when it generates coordinated motion (MoveLinear(), MoveCw(), and MoveCcw() motion) on the axes in the normalcy plane.
+The controller maintains this perpendicular relation when it generates coordinated motion (MoveLinear(), MoveCw(), and MoveCcw()) on the axes in the normalcy plane.

 The NormalcySetAxes() function lets you configure the normalcy axis and the axes that are part of the normalcy plane.
 The controller uses these axes when you activate normalcy mode.